Jadomican/ads1_ca1/README.md

-# ads1_ca1
-Elapsed CA1
+#ADS1 CA1

-JASON DOMICAN

-ROBERT FITZGERALD
+##Elapsed CA1 (JASON DOMICAN & ROBERT FITZGERALD)

-#PROJECT IS TO CREATE A PLAGIARISM DETECTION PROGRAM
- B.Sc. in Computing ADS1 Practical 1 18% 17 November 2016
+PROJECT IS TO CREATE A PLAGIARISM DETECTION PROGRAM B.Sc. in Computing ADS1 Practical 1 18% 17 November 2016

-Due Date: Thursday 17 November 2016
+Due Date: Thursday **17 November 2016**

 Upload each .h and .cpp file which you have written to Moodle.
 Note: You should separate each class you create into .cpp and .h files.
 And you should